 - Customer Service Phone 8am-5pm EST Monday-Friday/8:30am-noon EST Saturday, Email

 Who Is Pawtucket Credit Union Best For?

-Pawtucket Credit Union serves Rhode Island residents, as well as communities in neighboring Massachusetts.
+As a regional bank, Pawtucket Credit Union is best for customers who live near a branch location.
 This credit union may be right for someone who wants: